 Westin partnered with Keep, an online training app, that aligns with its brand concept of well-being.
-The partnership created three special training courses to satisfy its business travellers’ demand for fitness and healthier lifestyle habits while staying at their hotel.
-In room, guests can watch the Westin x Keep fitness Channel.
+The partnership created three special training courses to satisfy its business travelers’ demand for fitness and healthier lifestyle habits while staying at their hotel.
+In-room, guests can watch the Westin x Keep fitness Channel.
 Around the hotel, guests can use the Keep running app.
 And in the gym, guests can follow Keep online training courses.

 Westin x Keep fitness program (image source: ifanr.com)